Battle of Ontario: Post-lockout era

 The 2011–12 season saw Ottawa hosting the 59th NHL All-Star Game.
-A franchise-high five Senators were elected to the team – Daniel Alfredsson, Milan Michalek, Erik Karlsson, Jason Spezza and Colin Greening represented the Senators.
+A franchise-high five Senators were elected to the team – Daniel Alfredsson, Milan Michálek, Erik Karlsson, Jason Spezza and Colin Greening represented the Senators.
 Meanwhile, Phil Kessel, Joffrey Lupul and Dion Phaneuf represented the Maple Leafs.
 Senators defenceman Erik Karlsson ended the season with 78 points and won the Norris Trophy.
 The Senators finished eighth in the Eastern Conference and qualified for the playoffs, while the Maple Leafs once again failed to qualify for the seventh consecutive season.
 The season series was again tied 3–3.

 The 2012–13 season was cut short by the lockout, which delayed opening day until January 19, 2013.
 The Maple Leafs and Senators met five times in the 48-game season, with the Maple Leafs taking the season series 4–1.
 Toronto finished the shortened season in fifth place in the conference and clinched their first playoff spot since 2004, while Ottawa finished seventh.
 The Senators matched up against the Montreal Canadiens in the first round.
 They took the series in five games before falling to the Pittsburgh Penguins in the second round.
 The Maple Leafs lost in game seven against the Boston Bruins and failed to pass the first round.

 The 2013–14 season saw both Ontario teams miss the playoffs for the first time since the 2010–11 season.
 The Maple Leafs and Senators met four times in the 82-game season, two of which were decided in shootouts.
 The Maple Leafs took the season series 3–1.
 The Senators would finish 11th with 88 points, and the Maple Leafs finished in 12th place with 84 points.

 The 2014–15 season saw the Senators finish seventh in the Eastern Conference with 99 points, securing the first wildcard playoff position.
 The Maple Leafs failed to make the playoffs finishing last in with 68 points.
 On October 22, 2014, the game between the Maple Leafs and Senators was postponed due to the 2014 Ottawa shootings.
 It was rescheduled for November 9, in which the Maple Leafs won 5–3.
 The Maple Leafs took the season series 3–2, two games were settled in overtime or shootout.

 The 2015–16 season ended with the Senators sweeping the season series 4–0 over the Maple Leafs.
 The Senators finished fifth in the Atlantic Division and eight points out of playoff contention.
 The Maple Leafs had a season finishing last in the league.
 On February 9, 2016, there was a rare trade between the two division rivals.
-The trade saw Maple Leaf's captain Dion Phaneuf, Matt Frattin, Casey Bailey, Ryan Rupert, and Cody Donaghey traded to Ottawa for Jared Cowen, Milan Michalek, Colin Greening, Tobias Lindberg, and a second-round pick in the 2017 NHL entry draft.
+The trade saw Maple Leaf's captain Dion Phaneuf, Matt Frattin, Casey Bailey, Ryan Rupert, and Cody Donaghey traded to Ottawa for Jared Cowen, Milan Michálek, Colin Greening, Tobias Lindberg, and a 2017 second-round pick.